inconsiderate/inconsiderate.github.io/_drafts/_posts/new-post-title.md

 image: "/uploads/2017/12/21/runrunrun.jpg"
 imagetext: Why isn't this working? ...SUDO ALL THE THINGS!
 ---
+I recently got a SurfaceBook 2 laptop to replace my aging Macbook Air.
+It's really not much of a stretch since I use Windows at the office, but I've always worked within Cygwin.
+I've read a bit about this newfangled WSL thing that Microsoft is promoting, and figured I may as well give that a try before resigning myself to more Cygwin on my personal machine.

+So.
+Here we go.
+P.S.
+I don't miss Sketch at all.
+Really.
+I'm not in denial. :/

 1. Install Bash for Ubuntu for Windows
    1. "Turn Windows Features On and Off"
    2. Check Windows SubSystem For Linux